SSW-22/online-photh-gallery/README.md

 ## Key Features and Functionalities

+### Host
-If you choose to host your event at OPG, you can sign in with your existing Google account which will eventually direct you to the event creation page shown below.
+If you choose to become a host at OPG, you can sign in with your existing Google account which will eventually direct you to the event creation page shown below.

 <img width="1353" alt="Screen Shot 2022-11-17 at 4 30 11 PM" src="https://user-images.githubusercontent.com/83075260/202563861-3953d280-9aae-4194-ba81-b4339f13f710.png">